Welcome to WAV!

 Current WAV volunteers may be interested in completing a habitat assessment at the stream site(s) they already monitor.
 A habitat assessment combines visual observation, in-stream measurements and photographs to assess the quality of the stream’s habitat for fish and other aquatic life.
 It’s a valuable screening tool that can identify stressors, such as bank erosion, and potential restoration opportunities.

-• Once a year in July or August, conduct a habitat assessment at your existing stream site.
-(2 hours)
+- Once a year between May 15 – September 15, conduct a habitat assessment at your existing stream site.
+(2-3 hours)

 How to Get Started

-Talk to your local WAV Coordinator about your interest in field training opportunities to learn the qualitative habitat assessment method.
-WAV began to expand habitat assessment training opportunities in 2023 in collaboration with WAV Coordinators who express interest.
+Stream habitat assessments require advanced training.
+Talk to your WAV Coordinator about field training opportunities to learn the habitat assessment method.
+WAV offers habitat assessment training opportunities for volunteers in collaboration with WAV Coordinators who express interest.